redkerry135/sodakits-krita-themes/README.md

 coming soon!

 ### Licensing TLDR
-You may share and/or modify the themes, but you cannot sell them or remove my credits
+You may share and/or modify the themes, but you cannot remove my credits.\
+While commercial use is generally allowed, I'd personally prefer if you didn't